-CPTED and the "Broken Window Theory" suggests that one "broken window" or nuisance, if allowed to exist, will lead to others and ultimately to the decline of an entire neighborhood.
+- CPTED and the "Broken Window Theory" suggests that one "broken window" or nuisance, if allowed to exist, will lead to others and ultimately to the decline of an entire neighborhood.
 Neglected and poorly maintained properties are breeding grounds for criminal activity.
-We will work with you to develop a formal CPTED based maintenance plan to help you preserve your property value and make it a safer place.

-- 103. Prior to issuance of building permits, the site plan shall indicate all perimeter walls and fences to be of a design to prevent or discourage scaling & graffiti. - 104.
-Prior to issuance of building permits, that landscape plan shall be amended to include drought tolerant "hostile vegetation" shall be used when possible under windows and around the fence line. - 105.
+We will work with you to develop a formal CPTED based maintenance plan to help you preserve your property value and make it a safer place. - 101.
+Prior to issuance of building permits, the site plan shall indicate all perimeter walls and fences to be of a design to prevent or discourage scaling & graffiti. - 102.
+Prior to issuance of building permits, that landscape plan shall be amended to include drought tolerant "hostile vegetation" shall be used when possible under windows and around the fence line. - 103.
 Prior to issuance of building permits, a photovoltaic survey shall be prepared and submitted with the proposed lighting plan.
 The lighting plan shall be reviewed to assure that: - a.
 Lighting provides adequate visibility, face & color recognition, and a sense of security for employees and visitors. - b.
-LED and / or Metal Halide lights are recommended. - c.
+LED and/or Metal Halide lights are recommended. - c.
 Lighting shall be shielded through the use of fixture design and placement, and shrouds so that spillover at the property line is minimized.

 - d.
-Prior to issuance of building permits, the building plans shall indicate that motions sensors are installed on the building rooftops, subject to review and approval by the City of Desert Hot Springs Police Department.
-Specifications for the motions sensors shall be included in the building plan set. - 106.
-At no time shall any plant materials, plant products, or plant-derived products be visible from any public areas. - 107.
-Prior to issuance of building permits, the plans shall be amended to indicate the location and type of all gate control and access equipment and / or systems (e.g. Knox box, keypad, radio control, etc.) Prior to issuance of occupancy permits, the applicant will provide all access equipment, materials, codes, etc. to the City of Desert Hot Springs Police Department. - 108.
-All delivery vehicles shall be equipped with GPS location equipment, which shall be maintained and available at all times. - 109.
+Motions sensors shall be installed on the building rooftops, subject to review and approval by the City of Desert Hot Springs Police Department. - 104.
+At no time shall any cannabis related plant materials, plant products, or plant-derived products be visible from any public areas. - 105.
+Prior to issuance of building permits, plans shall indicate the location and type of all gate control and access equipment and/or systems (e.g. Knox box, keypad, radio control, etc.) Prior to issuance of occupancy permits, the applicant will provide all access equipment, materials, codes, etc. to the City of Desert Hot Springs Police Department. - 106.
+All delivery vehicles shall be equipped with GPS location equipment, which shall be maintained and available at all times. - 107.
 All employees, regardless of status, shall be subject to Live Scan or similar security clearance through the City of Desert Hot Springs Police Department.
-All employees shall be issues photo ID cards and shall keep the card on her / his person at all times. - 110.
-Any private security service that uses security guards with uniforms shall assure to the satisfaction of the City of Desert Hot Springs Police Department that the uniforms are sufficiently different in appearance from any uniform of the Police Department, Riverside County Sheriff or other local police department. - 111.
+All employees shall be issues photo ID cards and shall keep the card on her/his person at all times. - 108.
+Any private security service that uses security guards with uniforms shall assure to the satisfaction of the City of Desert Hot Springs Police Department that the uniforms are sufficiently different in appearance from any uniform of the Police Department, Riverside County Sheriff or other local police department. - 109.
 Security cameras shall be utilized to capture video of the perimeter of the building as well as interior areas of importance.
 The exterior shall have cameras two camera on each exterior wall.
 The interior shall have cameras covering areas of operation, registers, and one facing the entrance door from the inside to capture video of each person as they enter.
-The camera system shall have recording and back up capabilities for 90 days and will be made accessible to the Police Department on demand - 112.
+The camera system shall have recording and back up capabilities for 90 days and will be made accessible to the Police Department on demand - 110.
 Prior to issuance of occupancy permits, the applicant shall provide in the security plan that at all times at least one member of the dispensary management or staff has knowledge of the operation of all video surveillance equipment and is capable of assisting the Police Department at any time the Police have need of such assistance.